 On leaving the station you will find yourself in a small car filled piazza.
 The exit is diagonally towards your right.
 Beyond this exit there is a roundabout with a fountain and a broad road descends downhill, towards the sea, for about 200 metres.
 It ends at a T-junction.
 Proceed to the T-junction.
 Beyond the T-junction, immediately opposite the road that you have descended, is a large white gateway, proceed through the gateway to the excavations.
 The ticket office is approximately 100 metres beyond the white gateway.
 Basic maps and guides are available at the ticket office.
 There is also a bookshop within the site.

 Travellers by car should locate the car park for the site which is to the south of the archeological site.

 A summary of the train services is available.

-The author last completed the journey described in September 2016.
+The author last completed the journeys described in June 2018.